 March 8 is International Women’s Day, and this is a day to honor all the women who have contributed to environmental stewardship around the world.
 However, this year we are forced to acknowledge that women are increasingly being targeted by a growing chorus of misogynistic voices.

-In the era of trump sexism is thriving.
+In the era of Trump, sexism is thriving.
 The despicable abuse hurled at global climate icon Greta Thunberg by world leaders is a deplorable case in point.
 The problem extends well beyond world leaders as demonstrated by the U.N.
-Development Program’s Gender Social Norms Index in which nearly 90 percent of respondent indicated that they harbor some type of bias against women.
+Development Program’s Gender Social Norms Index in which nearly 90 percent of respondents indicated that they harbor some type of bias against women.

 To help counter ignorance and to celebrate the achievements of women, here are 28 posts commemorating their seminal efforts.